 An increasing mismatch arose between Lubbers Kraanbedrijf and the international growth and ambitions of the Lubbers Group.
 As a result, the crane business merged with two other companies in 2004.
 Kielstra Kraanverhuur, Pax in Leeuwarden and Lubbers Kraanbedrijf all merged to form a single crane business: Kielstra, with complete coverage of the three northern provinces of the Netherlands.

 The Lubbers Logistics Group is still a co-shareholder in Kielstra today.

 Furthermore, a different form of collaboration has developed as well.
 Lubbers and Kielstra have set up KLP Rigmoves, a business that specialises in relocating rigs, plant and equipment for the drilling industry.

-The Lubbers Group continues to grow within the transport sector.
+The Lubbers Logistics Group continues to grow within the transport sector.
 In order to enhance the power of the combination further and increase synergy, Lubbers purchased the remaining 50% shareholding in RTH-Lubbers UK from Tony Tailford in 2005.
 The Lubbers Group financed this purchase of the shares in RTH-Lubbers via a share swap with Tony Tailford.
-The parent company, which now bears the name of Lubbers Transport Group, had two shareholders from that time: Ronald Lubbers and Tony Tailford.
+The parent company, which now bears the name of Lubbers Logistics Group, had two shareholders from that time: Ronald Lubbers and Tony Tailford.

 Based on a customer-focused strategy of service across all borders, the network was expanded to include 10 subsidiaries in seven European countries.
 All with their own transportation fleets, equipment and storage facilities.
 Lubbers now offers its customers an optimised European network of wholly-owned subsidiaries in the Netherlands, Scotland, Denmark, Italy and Romania and partnerships in Norway, Turkey and Poland.